Here are 4 sales tips that will help you to immediately become a better closer.

 You seem a little stressed and uncomfortable with this purchase.
 Maybe this is not something you are able to do right now?

 By doing this, you are likely to create two different events.
-If it is a real deal, the prospect will begin to sell you on why it makes sense and this could help to get momentum moving.
+If it is a real deal, the prospect will begin to sell you on why it makes sense, which could help to get momentum moving.

 Or, there is a chance that the prospect agrees with your concern and goes.
-But if that happens, it was likely not a qualified prospect anyway and you might have just saved both you and the prospect time continuing to try to make the deal happen.
+But if that happens, it was likely not a qualified prospect anyway, and you might have just saved both you and the prospect time to continue trying to make the deal happen.
 Either way, these sales tips can help to improve the close rate.